 The program has 52 active PhD students, 19 active master students, and 25 active graduate certificate students (Spring 2017).

-The program currently offers 46 graduate teaching/research assistantships (Spring 2017).
+The program currently offers 46 graduate teaching/research assistantship (Spring 2017).

 The math graduate program is ranked No. 134 in U.S. News & World Report’s Best Graduate Schools of 2018.

-Six students were awarded PhD degrees since 2016.
-Two of them have postdoc positions, two in university or community college, one in a government agency and one in the industry.
+Nine students were awarded PhD degrees since 2016.
+Four of them have postdoc positions, two in university or community college, one in a government agency and two in the industry.